ipfs-shipyard/workshop-todo-dapp/README.md

 - Subscribe to the `state changed` event of the collaboration to receive updates to the underlying To-dos
 - Update `todos` variable to the last known list of To-dos

-In `peer-star-app` we may have as many collaborations as we want.
+In `peer-base` we may have as many collaborations as we want.
 Users collaborate on a CRDT [type](https://github.com/ipfs-shipyard/js-delta-crdts#types): either a built-in or a custom one.
 Because the To-dos data-model is an array of objects, we will use the `rga` (Replicable Growable Array) type.

 This allows multiple users to perform concurrent CRUD operations without any conflicts.
 This works well in most cases but it doesn't allow concurrent updates of the title and complete fields of To-dos.
 That could be supported by using sub-collaborations  but we will skip it for the sake of simplicity.